Where is the Lethality Assessment Program—Maryland Model (LAP) in Other States?

 Training & Technical Assistance

-Under a Technical Assistance Program cooperative agreement from the Office on Violence Against Women (OVW), the Maryland Network Against Domestic Violence (MNADV) provides training and technical assistance to communities across the country to promote or enhance strategies to address homicide prevention and reduce violence against women.
-Under this program, the MNADV provides cost-free train-the-trainer instruction and technical assistance to community-based domestic violence victim services programs and their partnering law enforcement agencies to implement the Domestic Violence Lethality Assessment Program (LAP) in their jurisdictions.
+Under a cooperative agreement with the Office on Violence Against Women (OVW), the Maryland Network Against Domestic Violence (MNADV) provides training and technical assistance to communities across the country to promote or enhance strategies to address homicide prevention and reduce violence against women.
+Through this program, MNADV provides cost-free, train-the-trainer instruction and technical assistance to teams of community-based domestic violence service programs and partnering law enforcement agencies to implement the LAP in their jurisdictions.

-If you have questions, need technical assistance or training, please contact the Megan Rosenfeld, Project Manager, at MRosenfeld@mnadv.org
+If you have questions, are interested in attending one of the webinars, or would like to apply for technical assistance or training, please contact Abby Hannifan, Project Coordinator, at firstname.lastname@example.org.